 Dealing with Overzealous Ideologues

-I answered a question on dealing with overzealous ideologues on 31 March 2013.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on dealing with overzealous ideologues on Philosophy in Action Radio on 31 March 2013.
+You can listen to or download the podcast segment below – or check out the whole episode.

 How can a person deal with overzealous ideologues?
 Suppose that an overzealous follower of a particular belief system constantly monitors and polices the behavior of other followers.
 When he sees what he believes to be a failure by someone to live up to their ideals, he attacks that person publicly, trying to shame him into proper behavior.
 What is the proper response if I am attacked by this overzealous follower in public?
 What if the attacks are private?
 Should I respond if my friends and acquaintances are attacked?